 All of the fire building methods above can be useful for certain purposes.

-That one is good for spending a casual night outdoors with friends.
+The teepee fire is good for spending a casual night outdoors with friends and it’s probably the most common way of building a campfire.

 But in a survival situation, you need a much better fire.

-The log cabin fire is good for cooking.
+The log cabin fire is a good choice for cooking.

-The best campfire depends on your current situation.
+The best type of fire depends on your current situation and environment.

 That’s why it’s important to know how to make more than one type of fire.